kAif-gh/MaskDetection_Project/README.md

 Mask or not by implementing MobileNetv2 in the deep learning model and deploy it in web application with Flask

+# Details

+- train deep learning model using mobileNetv2 with dataSet from kaggle
+- develop an web interface using Flask

 ## Technologies